XVincentX/pollsApiClient/README.md

 # Deploy

 Each time a new commit is done in the **master** branch, a trigger will be launched.
-Then the application will be deployed to Azure at [http://pollsapiclient.azurewebsites.net](http://pollsapiclient.azurewebsites.net).
-The deployment script can be modified if needed: **deploy.sh**.
+Then the application will be deployed to Azure at [http://pollsapiclient.azurewebsites.net](http://pollsapiclient.azurewebsites.net) and on Heroku at [http://pollsapiclient.herokuapp.com](http://pollsapiclient.herokuapp.com) as well.

-There is no heroku deploy script yet.
+The deploy script is a `postinstall` npm script that will run only if `NODE_ENV` is set to production.
+For this reason, **jspm** is required as a production dependency.